-We’ve changed our pricing structure 3 times in 20 years.
-We’ve always done it out of necessity, and this time is no different.
+We’ve changed our pricing structure 3 times in 21 years.
+It’s always been done with a great deal of thought, and out of necessity.

-How will dynamic pricing work?
-Well, as certain performances begin to fill up and inventory becomes limited the cost of the remaining seats for that performance will be adjusted.
+How does dynamic pricing actually work?
+As any given date begins to fill, hitting certain benchmarks along the way, the cost remaining seats is adjusted up accordingly by $2-$5.
 It’s that simple.
 Instead of now advertising that all of our seats are $29.50, we say “Today, tickets start at $29.50.”
-So, you may be looking online for tickets to a Saturday night performance of Dancing at Lughnasa and notice that they are $39.50, but when you check on the Thursday night before it those seats may only be $29.50 because the demand is lower.
+So, you may be looking online for tickets to a Saturday night performance of A Midsummer Night’s Dream and notice they are $59.50, but when you check on the Thursday night before they are only $34.50.

 Thank you for your continued support of Jobsite!